 In our research and practice, we have seen the connection between Zen mindfulness and DBT.
 Behavior therapy has an inherent compatibility with Zen principles.
-Behavioral Tech trainer and Zen teacher, Randy Wolbert, breaks down for us the seven points of overlap between Zen mindfulness and DBT and how these links came to be.
+Behavioral Tech Institute Trainer and Zen teacher, Randy Wolbert, breaks down for us the seven points of overlap between Zen mindfulness and DBT and how these links came to be.

 While learning and practicing DBT, Randy began independent mindfulness practice and later became a Zen student of Marsha Linehan.
 This began his journey of Zen study, practice, and teaching, and from the beginning the role of mindfulness in DBT was clear.